Kraft Paper Suppliers

 - Boxes/Corrugation – boxes are made using a high grammage, high strength kraft referred to as Kraft Liner Board (KLB).
 This is used most often in the food industry where boxes are kept in moist conditions and need a high strength.

-Kraft paper is not restricted to the above uses, with the increasing awareness of environmental concerns most companies are turning to kraft paper as an economically and environmentally friendly solution.
+Kraft paper is not restricted to the above uses, with the increasing awareness of environmental concerns most companies are turning to kraft paper suppliers as an economically and environmentally friendly solution.

 In contrast to other paper production methods the Kraft process can use all types of wood, almost all chemicals used in the production process are from recycled and reusable sources and by products of the production are recycled where possible or reused for other purposes.

 A large variety of kraft paper products are available with different uses ranging from the mundane to the speciality.
 For example:

 - Bag Kraft - used to produce bags for shopping applications

 - Sack Kraft - heavy duty industrial bags are produced using Sack Kraft